Tattoo Removal Frequently Asked Questions

 Does laser tattoo removal hurt?

 When performed on untreated skin, the experience is commonly likened to the feeling of a rubber band being snapped against your skin.
-However, at Vanishing Ink, we use the state-of-the-art Zimmer Cryo 6 cooling system to reduce the temperature of the skin, before, during and after laser application.
+However, at Think Again, we use the state-of-the-art Zimmer Cryo 6 cooling system to reduce the temperature of the skin, before, during and after laser application.
 We also offer optional topical anaesthetic in conjunction with the cooling system, although most clients find it unnecessary to use it.
-At Vanishing Ink, you are assured of the most comfortable and effective tattoo removal treatments available, regardless of your tattoo location or pain tolerance.
+At Think Again, you are assured of the most comfortable and effective tattoo removal treatments available, regardless of your tattoo location or pain tolerance.
 For more details please refer to our Blog article on “Does laser tattoo removal hurt?“

 Does laser tattoo removal cause scarring?